 Nyonya Food is a mix of Chinese and Malay resulting from cultural intermarriage in the early 20th century.
 The result is an amazing cooking style called Peranakan or Nyonya.
 One of my favourite Nyonya restaurants is “Precious Old China” located on the first floor of the famous central market near Masjid India.
 This location is a must-visit for the food lover who wants to experiment with unique curries and vegetables cooked in traditional sauces.

 I fell in love with vegetables cooked in belacan sauce.
-Belacan is kind of a shrimp paste using in the cooking of Nyonya dishes.
+Belacan is kind of a shrimp paste used in the cooking of Nyonya dishes.
 Other popular dishes include laksa Assam prawns and fish head curries.
 Durian desserts are to die for.
 Precious Old China serves a special santan durian dessert which is topped with fresh cream and paste of three different varieties of durian.

 Pudu area in Kuala Lumpur is located adjacent to Bukit Bintang.
 Pudu is home to a number of local Chinese restaurants including the popular Sek Yuen.
 This is the only establishment that makes crispy skin duck in the traditional style over charcoal.
 The food represents the flavours of the bygone era of early Chinese settling in Kuala Lumpur.
 Braised lamb, crab meatballs and a number of other Cantonese dishes are cooked to perfection at this popular Cantonese restaurant.